 featureless, and usually looks something like this.

 2. Mile 171 Road is located between the communities of

 Sikanni Chief (to the South) and Buckinghorse River (to the North).

-look for a small green sign for Mason Creek, seen on the photo below.
+look for a small green sign for Mason Creek, seen in the photo below.

 Alaska Highway Near Mile 171 Road BC Canada

-3. Mile 171 Road would be on your left very shortly.
+3. Mile 171 Road would be on the left